ClouDesire/docusaurus/docs/deployed.md

 Before getting hands dirty, take a look at the [understanding Docker](https://docs.docker.com/introduction/understanding-docker/) page.

-When you’re ready, take a look to our [integration facilities](onboarding.md#integration-facilities): we provide a **staging marketplace** where you can register your company, log-in and on-board your application via Docker Image(s) without any worry (also simulating the purchase of your product using demo credit cards).
+When you're ready, take a look to our [integration facilities](onboarding.md#integration-facilities): we provide a **staging marketplace** where you can register your company, log-in and on-board your application via Docker Image(s) without any worry (also simulating the purchase of your product using demo credit cards).

 The first step is to install the _Docker_ command-line tool on your development machine: